cheshire-cat-ai/docs/mkdocs/production/administrators/docker-compose.md

               capabilities: [gpu]
 ```

+For a solid local embedder, choose one from the FastEmbed list.
+The Cat will download the embedder in `cat/data` and will use it to embed text.
+Congratulations, you are now free from commercial LLM providers.

 ## Cat + Qdrant

 By default the Core uses an embedded version of [Qdrant](https://qdrant.tech/), based on SQLite.
-It is highly recommended to connect the Cat to a full Qdrant instance to increase performance and capacity!
+It is highly recommended to connect the Cat to a full Qdrant instance to increase performance and scalability!

 ```yaml
 services: